 Tartines are open faced little sandwiches that make fabulous appetizers or a perfectly delightful small lunch.
-This recipe is a wonderful combination of fresh tomatoes, crisp Persian cucumbers, pine nuts and creamy cottage cheese, all served on a hearty, toasted artisan bread.
+These Cucumber Tomato Tartines are a wonderful combination of fresh tomatoes, crisp Persian cucumbers, pine nuts and creamy cottage cheese, all served on a hearty, toasted artisan bread.

 I use Persian cucumbers in this recipe.
 They are smaller than most varieties of cucumber and are seedless.
 The skin is so thin you usually just leave it on, but for this recipe, I peel them.

-Helpful hint!
-I like to place my diced tomatoes on a paper towel to absorb the juices before combining them with the cucumbers.
+You can use any tomato you wish, so pick your favorite!
+In late summer when heirlooms are in season it’s nice to mix up the colors.
+Helpful hint: I like to place my diced tomatoes on a paper towel to absorb the juices before combining them with the cucumbers.
 That way the bread doesn’t get soggy.

 Toast pine nuts in a pan on medium heat till golden brown.
 Don’t walk away…just saying’.

 Herbs de Provence is a combination of savory, thyme, lavender, rosemary and fennel and it gives these tartines the finishing touch!
 Chives add color and flavor.
 Gorgeous, healthy and easy…

 *Helpful hint: if your tomatoes are really juicy, set on a paper towel and allow juices to be absorbed before placing in bowl.